nmwsharp/geometry-central/docs/docs/surface/utilities/barycentric_vector.md

 ??? func "`#!cpp BarycentricVector BarycentricVector::rotated90(IntrinsicGeometryInterface& geom) const`"

     Rotate the given tangent vector 90 degrees counter-clockwise within the face it belongs to.
 This function requires the geometry, since the meaning of "90 degrees" depends on the geometry of the triangle.
-If the vector is initially an edge-type vector, this function will return a face-type vector whose face is the one the rotated vector "points into"; if the edge is a boundary edge, however, the returned vector will always lie within an interior face.
+If the vector is initially an edge-type vector, this function will return a face-type vector whose face is the one the rotated vector "points into"; though if the edge is a boundary edge, the returned vector will always lie within an interior face.

 ??? func "`#!cpp BarycentricVector BarycentricVector::rotated(IntrinsicGeometryInterface& geom, double angle) const`"

     Rotate the given tangent vector counter-clockwise within the face it belongs to, by the given angle (specified in radians).
 This function requires the geometry, since the rotation depends on the geometry of the triangle.
-If the vector is initially an edge-type vector, this function will return a face-type vector whose face is the one the rotated vector "points into"; if the edge is a boundary edge, however, the returned vector will always lie within an interior face.
+If the vector is initially an edge-type vector, this function will return a face-type vector whose face is the one the rotated vector "points into"; though if the edge is a boundary edge, the returned vector will always lie within an interior face.

 Barycentric vectors also have a few utility functions: